sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/engagement_stats.md

   show: true
 ---

-Marketing Campaigns has made it easier than ever to gather engagement statistics for each of your campaigns.
-You can view how many times your campaign was opened, the number of times links were clicked within your campaign, and the specific recipients who either opened or clicked a link within your campaign.
+Marketing Campaigns makes it simple to understand how customers are (or aren’t) engaging with your campaigns.
+You can view in aggregate how many times your campaign was opened, the number of clicks within your campaign, and the specific recipients who either opened or clicked within your campaign.

-These engagement statistics can provide valuable insight not only into how well your campaigns are performing, but also which exact recipients are the most (or least) engaged with your content.
+These engagement statistics can provide valuable insight not only into how well your campaigns are performing, but also which recipients are the most (or least) engaged with your content.

 {% info %}
-For detailed instructions on how to view your engagement stats, and how to create a segment of recipients based on these stats, please visit our [User Guide]({{root_url}}/User_Guide/Marketing_Campaigns/Campaigns/index.html#-Engagement-Statistics).
+**For detailed instructions on how to view your engagement stats, and how to create a dynamic segment of recipients based on these stats, please visit our [User Guide](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/Campaigns/index.html#-Engagement-Statistics).**
 {% endinfo %}

 {% anchor h2 %}